Lemon Law in MinnesotaGet detailed Vehicle History Report in 3 Easy Steps

-- After at least four attempts to repair the same defect or problem unsuccessfully.
+- After at least 4 attempts to repair the same defect or problem unsuccessfully.

-- A single attempt to repair a defect that causes failure of the steering or braking system.
+- 1 attempt to repair a defect that causes failure of the steering or braking system.

-- Vehicle is not drivable for 30 or more cumulative business days because of warranty repairs.
+- Vehicle is not drivable for 30 business days (cumulative) because of warranty repairs.

-The following are cases or circumstances where refunds or replacements are not given under Minnesota's lemon law:
+The following are cases or circumstances where refunds or replacements are not given under the MN lemon law: